privateprep/coding-space-website/src/pages/programs/summer-camps.md

         mediaPosition: column
         list:
           - title: Warm Up Activities
-            content:
-              We'll kick-off each day with fun new ways of getting to know each other through activities like Theme Day or Cool Hidden Talents.
+            content: We'll kick-off each day with fun new ways of getting to know each other through activities like Theme Day or Cool Hidden Talents.
           - title: Project-Based Coding
-            content:
-              We challenge our students to create projects as unique as they are.
-Students receive individualized attention and curriculum customization through experienced teachers and a 4:1 student-to-teacher ratio.
+            content: We challenge our students to create projects as unique as they are.
+              Students receive individualized attention and curriculum
+              customization through experienced teachers and a small student-to-teacher ratios.
 Using the Socratic method, our teachers ask questions aimed at helping students discover their own solutions to problems.
 Whether your child is new to coding or already building their own websites and projects, students progress through our curriculum at the pace that’s right for them.
           - title: Hands-On Activities
-            content:
-              Time to stretch, express, and play.
+            content: "Time to stretch, express, and play.
 Students take a break from their screens and discover the opportunities to create and explore that exist all around them.
-Centered in the world of STEAM, these activities range from short story writing and yoga to cryptography and science experiments, and much more.
-These opportunities support cognitive, emotional, and social development, allowing students to grow in new ways.
+Centered in the world of STEM, these activities range from cryptography to engineering to science experiments, and much more. "
     rightComponent:
       - type: styledChecks
         bgColor: "#ffffff"